Discussing the “New Epic” in Contemporary Russian Poetry

 In an interview with “Vrijj Nederlands” in 1982 describing Russian poetry, Joseph Brodsky mentioned that in his opinion, there were only two outstanding poets left (Eugenii Rein and Yurii Kublanovsky – E.D.): “but whatever will happen with Russia in the future, it will always have new literature, simply because of the Russian language.
 Russian is that kind of language, that it’s impossible to cease the existence of literature in this language.
 Literature continues regardless of what people do” (1).

 Some thirty years later, with the situation being one of an ongoing crisis of individual lyric expression, we are indeed seeing a notable new tendency in contemporary Russian literature: a growing interest in non-lyric poetry (non-linear expression) that critics have called a “revival of narrative poetry” or epic narrative.
-Often it is described as a “new epic,” which has become a new literary phenomenon in the 21st century (2).
+It happened as an unexpected occurrence beyond the limits of the traditional poetic narrative, and is related to the epochal shift within Russian society at the beginning of the 21st century.
+Often it is described as a “new epic,” which has become a new literary phenomenon in the 21st century (2)..”

 What is a “new epic” and how does it differ from an “old epic’?